 The Octopus Agile tariff is a real-world example of a time-of-use tariff that passes through wholesale costs almost directly.
 Every 30 minutes, the price you pay is linked to the day-ahead wholesale market, with a small adjustment for distribution charges and balancing costs.

 This setup means household bills track market movements in near real time.
-When wholesale prices fall — such as during windy nights or sunny afternoons with strong renewable output — Agile users often benefit.
-But if prices spike due to gas setting the marginal price, customers see that reflected too.
+When wholesale prices fall, such as during windy nights or sunny afternoons with strong renewable output, Agile users often benefit.
+But if prices spike because gas sets the marginal cost, customers see that reflected too.

-For anyone interested in tracking Agile pricing, we provide current and historical data on our dedicated page: Octopus Agile Tariff Pricing.
+For anyone interested in tracking Agile pricing, we publish current and historical data on our dedicated page: Octopus Agile Tariff Pricing.

-You can see in this graph from Tuesday 24th June 2025, how 30 minute pricing can fluctuate throughout a single day.
+The graph below from Tuesday 24 June 2025 shows how half-hour prices can move throughout a single day.

 How the Agile Tariff is Calculated from Wholesale Pricing